areas-boot-camp-challenges/09-readme-generator/README.md

 ## Features
 - Generates a professional, comprehensive README.
 - Includes a LICENSE.
-- Provides you with great guidance.
+- Provides you with boilerplate content and guidance.

 ## Installation